critical-path/py-tlds/README.md

 ## Dependencies

-py-tlds requires Python 3.x as well as the pip, click, requests, pytest, pytest-cov, and responses packages.
+py-tlds requires Python 3.x as well as the pip, click, requests, coveralls, pytest, pytest-cov, and responses packages.

 ## Installing py-tlds with test cases and testing dependencies